 Effective June 10, 2011 the Company filed a certificate of conversion from a limited liability company into a corporation, registered in the state of Delaware.
 With this registration, the Company is authorized to issue 210,000,000 shares of common stock, par value \$.001, and 40,000,000 shares of preferred stock, par value \$.001.
-In connection with the conversion, the outstanding member units were converted to 4,500,000 shares of common stock (prior to giving effect to the August 9, 2011 two-for-one forward stock split discussed in the paragraph immediately below).
+In connection with the conversion, the outstanding member units were converted to 4,500,000 shares of common stock.

-On August 9, 2011 the Company filed a certificate of amendment of certificate of incorporation to effect a two-for-one forward stock split of its common stock.
-Unless otherwise noted, all share figures contained in this prospectus are post-split share figures determined after giving effect to the forward stock split.
+On August 9, 2011 the Company filed a certificate of amendment of certificate of incorporation to affect a two-for-one forward stock split of its common stock.
+Unless otherwise noted, all share figures contained in this prospectus are post-split share figures determined giving after giving effect to the forward stock split.